dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-error-handling/dotnet-richer-error-model.md

 ## QuotaFailure

-Information relating to some quota that may have been reach, such as a daily usage limit on an API.
+Information relating to some quota that may have been reached, such as a daily usage limit on an API.
 It has one property `Violations`, a collection of `DaprQuotaFailureViolation`, which each contain a `Subject` (the subject of the request) and `Description` (further information regarding the failure).

 ## PreconditionFailure